Yamato-Security/hayabusa/README.md

 The Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.

+## Date with most detections by level

+The date with most detections summary by level feature displays date and count with most detections summary by level.

 # Hayabusa Rules